tiago-bitten/typingtest-api/README.md

 ```sh
 http://localhost:8080/api/home
 ```

-If everything is the API will return this:
+If everything is working correctly, the API will return the following response:

 ```sh
 {
     "words": [